-Theme Area 6: Governance and Leadership.
+Theme Area 6:Governance and Leadership.

-Outcome 6.4: The Elected Members of the Shire of Northam provide accountable, strong and effective community leadership.
-Objective: Develop clear policy settings to guide our organisation and community.
+Outcome 6.4: The Elected Members of the Shire of Northam provide community.

+Objective: Develop clear policy settings to guide our organisation and

 The Australian Citizenship Ceremonies Code (the Code) follows the Australian Citizenship Act 2007 (the Citizenship Act) and sets out the legal and other requirements for conducting citizenship ceremonies as well as the roles and responsibilities for those involved in citizenship ceremonies.